Amber2703/fylo-landing/README.md

 Explore and customize the code to fit your needs.

-Sass Compilation
+Scss Compilation

-If you make changes to the Sass files, you'll need to compile them into CSS.
-You can use a tool like node-sass or an extension in your code editor.
+If you make changes to the Scss files, you'll need to compile them into CSS.
+You can use a tool like an extension in your code editor.